allouis/composition-of-curried-lamb/README.md

 ```

+# Implementations

+Let's take a look at the implementations of the curry and compose functions, these aren't super
+important when developing, as you can just use a premade one (there's plenty), however it's always
+good to know whats going on under the hood.

 # Bringing it all together.

-Now we've gone over the basics of currying and composition we can take a look at some
+Now we've got through all that we can take a look at some more practical uses of these techniques, as well
-useful functions to work with, and then how we can combine them to build something!
+as some very useful functions that can make developing via composition a lot easier.